GrapeCity-AI/gc-qa-rag/docs/en/2-development-tutorial/1-docker-deployment.md

 docker stats
 ```

 Through the above steps, you can successfully deploy the GC-QA-RAG system.
-One-click deployment is recommended as it's simple, quick, and fully configured.
+Docker Hub image deployment is recommended as it's simple, quick, and fully configured.